gabemansur/vuca-nators/README.md

 ### Update of Sprint Board and Burndown Chart

-An update of our sprint burndown chart towards the middle/end of sprint 2
+An update of our sprint 2 burndown chart
 ![image](https://user-images.githubusercontent.com/64049629/143729028-203697fc-1e6e-4cbf-9628-802b84ca40a1.png)

 An update of our Sprint board